microsoft/rust-for-dotnet-devs/src/introduction.md

 their Rust journey.
 That said, the authors would encourage you to read books and other material available on the Web to embrace Rust and its idioms rather than attempting to learn it exclusively through the lens of C# and .NET.
-Meanwhile, this guide can help answers some question quickly, like: _Does Rust support inheritance, threading, asynchronous programming, etc.?_
+Meanwhile, this guide can help answer some questions quickly, like: _Does Rust support inheritance, threading, asynchronous programming, etc.?_

 Assumptions: